aathanor/ResearchSite/content/pri_complete_draft.md

 # The Pattern-Matching Confusion

-Much of what passes for "pattern recognition" in cognitive science and artificial intelligence involves what we can distinguish as pattern-matching—a process involving sequential search, retrieval, and comparison operations[^6].
+Much of what passes for "pattern recognition"[^10] in cognitive science and artificial intelligence involves what we can distinguish as pattern-matching—a process involving sequential search, retrieval, and comparison operations[^6].
 Consider finding the correct key for a lock from a ring of keys: you must search through candidates, retrieve each possibility, compare it to the lock's requirements, and iterate until finding a match.

 Pattern-matching involves: